What Do You See? The Blinding Whiteness of Feminism

 On the other hand, the Western constructs and problems around gender are not the only ones in existence, and this particular instance of nudity is tackling issues of gender that originate elsewhere.

-The image is of SecularlyYours and was both captioned and posted by her.
-Like me, she is a female ex-Muslim.
+The image is of a person who is, like me, a female ex-Muslim, and was both captioned and posted by her.
 Unlike me, she was born and raised in Pakistan.
 As such, she has been in real danger ever since she went public with her deconversion.
 At the time the photo was taken, she chose to crop out her head for her own protection.
 To personalize her nude form by including her face for the satisfaction of the white feminist sensibilities regarding bodies would have put her very life at stake.
 People are frequently killed in Pakistan for far less in the way of what is considered to be an offense to Islam.

 Her critique of gender in Islam comes not from ignorance of it, but from immersion in a culture that defines itself by that particular religion.
 While other countries are “Muslim” or “Islamic” because they just so happen to have a large Muslim population, Pakistan was founded by Muslims as a Muslim country in rather deliberate fashion.
 Those promoting sexist laws and action there will invariably claim that what they do is in the name of Islam as justified by the Quran.
 If anyone has the right to say that Islam is misogynistic or the Quran problematic for women, it has to be a woman who has dealt with said sexism first-hand.

 What of the nuance that I advocate as an ex-Muslim feminist atheist?
 It goes both ways.
 All Muslims aren’t sexists, but quite enough of them are that taking and posting a nude picture is an incredibly radical act for a Pakistani ex-Muslim woman, as it was for Aliaa Mahdy and, more recently, for Amina Tyler.